SHOPPING CENTRES / ARCADES

 Adelaide Arcade - Eclectic, Independent shops

 Adelaide Arcade offers an enchanting shopping experience within a beautiful and historical setting.
-The Arcade is filled with eye-catching independent businesses including jewellery stores, Raw Pearls and Adelaide Hatters.
+The Arcade is filled with eye-catching independent businesses including jewellery stores, Raw Pearls, Have you Met Charlie and Adelaide Hatters.
 There are many options for customers to meet friends over a cup of coffee at many of the cafes while soaking up the atmosphere of this 135-year-old building, including the adjoining Gays Arcade.
 The Arcade has a wonderful Museum on level 1 adjacent to a bespoke tailor and design jeweller.
 The Arcade has a strong focus on independent retailers and ‘one off’ stores providing a unique retail offer.

 Rundle Place - Destination Fashion Brands